internetarchive/dweb-gateway/Classes.md

 ### Hashstore
 Stores and retrieves meta data for hashes, NOTE the hash is NOT the hash of the metadata, and metadata is mutable.
-* Not exposed as a URL (can do internally if reqd)
-* hash_store(multihash, field, value)    # Replace the data in hash
-* hash_push(multihash, field, value)     # Append data to anything already there (use a REDIS RPUSH)
-* hash_delete(multihash, field)          # Delete anything stored (probably not required).
-* hash_get(multihash, field)             # Return python obj relating to field (list, or string)
-* param multihash: Base58 string of self describing hash: e.g. SHA256 is "Qm..." and SHA1 is "5..."
-* param field: Field to store data in.

-* Consumes: REDIS
-* ConsumedBy: *TBC*

 The fields allow essentially for independent indexes.
 It should be a simple shim around REDIS, note will have to combine multihash and field to get a redis "key" as if we used multihash as the key, and field is one field of a Redis dict type, then we won't be able to "push" to it.
 Note we can assume that this is used in a consistent fashion, e.g. won't do hash_store then hash_push which would be invalid.

 ### Location Service
 Maps hashes to locations
-* location_push(multihash, location)
-* location_get(multihash) => NameResolverItem
-* Consumes: Hashstore
-* ConsumedBy: DOI Name Resolver

 The multihash represents a file or a part of a file.
 Build upon hashstore.
 It is split out because this could be a useful service on its own.

 ### Content Store
 Store and retrieve content by its hash.
-* rawstore(bytes) => multihash
-* rawfetch(multihash) => bytes
-* Consumes: multihash; hashstore

-Notes: The names are for compatability with a separate client library project.
-For now this could use the hashstore or it could use the file system (have code for this)

 ## Services
 Any services not bound to any class, group of classes

 ### Multihash58
 Convert file or hash to multihash in base58

-* multihash58(sha256=None, sha1=None, file=None)
-* param file: If present, convert to a sha256
-* param sha1, sha256: Sha's in these formats,
-* returns [multihash](#multihash), a base58 self-describing version of the SHA

-Note Mitra has code that does this.

-####Future Work

-In the future this is likely to be stored on the metadata of the item.

-## Actions - this will be moved to Issues

-### Prior to hackathon

-* Mitra ask Brian about non-canonical formats likely to see and canonical form
-* Mitra to edit [Academic Documents Archive](https://docs.google.com/document/d/1FO6Tdjz7A1yi4ABcd8vDz4vofRDUOrKapi3sESavIcc/edit#) into here